microsoft/fast/specs/dialog/dialog.md

 - `fast-dialog`

 *Attributes:*
 - `modal` - boolean value for modal functionality.
-Sets aria-modal to true.
+Sets aria-modal to true (defaults to true).
-- `visible` - boolean value to toggle the visibility of the dialog
+- `hidden` - boolean value to toggle the visibility of the dialog (defaults to false).
 - `aria-labelledby` - optional based on implementation**
 - `aria-describedby` - optional based on implementation**
 - `aria-label` - optional, based on implementation**